-- Determining the type of economic activity in order to select the PCD codes (no more than 10).
+- Determining the type of economic activity to select the PCD codes (maximum of 10).

 - Obtaining NIP (Personal Identification Number) and REGON numbers after registering a business.
-It is also necessary to choose the form of accounting and taxation at once - tax on general conditions, a lump sum on registered income or a flat rate.
+It is also necessary to choose the form of accounting and taxation at once - a tax on general conditions, a lump sum on registered income, or a flat rate.

 - Submission of a declaration to the ZUS (Social Insurance Institution).
-Entrepreneurs who are just starting their business can take advantage of the contribution payment benefits.
+Entrepreneurs just starting their business can take advantage of the contribution payment benefits.

 How to set up a company in Poland quickly